-Last but not least, the parties may agree on certain exclusions from damages, such as damages covered by insurance, the tax effect (the amount in taxes saved as a consequence of the damage suffered), and damages with respect to which the target company entered a provision into its books.
+The parties also may agree on certain exclusions from damages, such as damages covered by insurance, the tax effect (the amount in taxes saved as a consequence of the damage suffered), and damages with respect to which the target company entered a provision into its books.

-7.6 Indemnities
+6.6 Indemnities

-In some instances, the parties identify a particular risk whose realization lies in the future and its occurrence is either sure or not sure.
-As the risk is in itself distinct, buyers often insist on having a specific indemnity/guarantee with respect to such particular risk.
-From a Swiss legal perspective, there is a difference between a representation & warranty and an indemnity.
+In some instances, the parties identify a particular risk, the realisation of which lies in the future and its occurrence is either sure or not sure.
+As the risk is in itself distinct, buyers often insist on having a specific indemnity in the form of a Swiss law guarantee with respect to such particular risk.
+From a Swiss legal perspective, there is a difference between a representation and warranty, and an indemnity.
 While a claim under a representation and warranty is a claim for violation of the purchase agreement, a claim under an indemnity/guarantee is a claim for performance.
-One of the reasons for providing for an indemnity is that often such indemnities are not made subject to any de minimis, threshold or cap.6 Another one is that only indemnities can relate to the future; representations and warranties can, by contrast, only cover the past and the present.
+One of the reasons for providing for an indemnity is that often such indemnities are not made subject to any de minimis, threshold or cap.
+Another one is that only indemnities can relate to the future; representations and warranties can, by contrast, only cover the past and the present.